 An invisible ink demonstration will add fun to any Cub Scout meeting.
 If they haven’t seen this before, it will really get their attention.
 This would fit in with any science themed meeting or a communications themed meeting.
-You could also fit it in with a magic theme, such as the Abracadabra theme.
+You could also fit it in with a magic theme.

 Just make sure you try it out beforehand to make sure your heat source works out OK and is safe.

 Invisible Ink Demonstration